 Practical Nurse Diploma

-To receive a diploma in Practical Nurse, students must complete 43.0 credit hours (1478 clock hours).
+To receive a diploma in Practical Nurse, students must complete 43.0 credit hours (1350 instructional clock hours).
 This diploma program can be completed in 12 months for full-time students.

 Core Courses: 43.0 credit hours